 Internship posted by: National Women's Law Center

-NWLC is celebrating four decades of advancing opportunities for women and their families, particularly those most in need.
-We have succeeded in getting new laws on the books and enforced; litigating ground-breaking cases all the way to the Supreme Court, and educating the public about ways to make laws and public policies work for women and their families.
-Today, an experienced staff of nearly 60 continues to advance the issues that cut to the core of women's lives in education, employment, family and economic security, and health and reproductive rights – with special attention given to the needs of low-income women and their families.
+For 40 years, the National Women's Law Center has expanded the possibilities for women and girls in our country.
+The Center uses the law in all its forms: getting new laws on the books; litigating ground-breaking lawsuits all the way to the Supreme Court; and educating the public about how to make the law and public policies work for women and their families.
+The Center's experienced staff takes on the issues that cut to the core of women's and girls' lives in education, employment, health and reproductive rights, and family economic security, with special priority given to the needs of low-income women and their families.

-Please submit a cover letter describing your qualifications and area(s) of interest, resume, three supervisory or academic references and a 1-2 page writing sample.
-The application deadline is April 15, 2013.
+To apply, please send: (1) a current resume; (2) a cover letter indicating dates and times available for work; (3) a transcript or list of grades; (4) names of three references (preferably an employer or professor) with current addresses and telephone numbers and (5) a writing sample.
+Applicants should confirm that applications are still being accepted by visiting our jobs page at www.nwlc.org.
 Electronic submissions are preferred.
-Please send materials to firstname.lastname@example.org and include the position title in the subject line.
-Hard copies may be addressed to: Human Resources, National Women's Law Center, 11 Dupont Circle, Suite 800, Washington, DC 20036, FAX: 202-588-5185.
-Applications accepted until position is filled.
+Please send materials to firstname.lastname@example.org and include position title in the subject line.
+Hard copies may be addressed to: Human Resources Department, National Women's Law Center, 11 Dupont Circle NW, Suite 800, Washington, DC 20036, FAX: 202-588-5185.
 No calls please.
 EOE.